What causes the build-up of fat around the tummy area and what is the best way to get rid of it?

 Lower your stress levels and lose the tummy fat

 So if you have tried all the other advice about diet and exercise and still can’t lose the tummy fat, try some of these stress-busting techniques.

 Get more sleep

-Sleep deprivation is one of the biggest causes of chronic stress, if you are getting less then eight hours sleep per night, getting in those extra hours could help you lower your stress levels and start geting your cortisol under control.
+Sleep deprivation is one of the biggest causes of chronic stress if you are getting less then eight hours sleep per night, getting in those extra hours could help you lower your stress levels and start getting your cortisol under control.